natcap/invest.users-guide/source/en/recreation.rst

 Data Needs
 ==========

-.. note:: All GIS data referenced in the Predictor Table must be in the same *projected* coordinate system as the Area of Interest (AOI) shapefile.
+.. note:: All GIS data referenced in the Predictor Table must be in the same *projected* coordinate system as the Area of Interest (AOI) vector.
 All distance, length, and area calculations use the same units as the AOI coordinate system.

 - :investspec:`recreation.recmodel_client workspace_dir`